Photo: Bella Bridesmaids Dallas | John Cain

 Dressy casual.
 Festive.
 Semi-formal.
 Tropical.
 White tie.
 Black tie.
 Black tie optional.

-With so many wedding dress codes out there, it’s no wonder many of us have a hard time remembering what they all mean!
+With so many wedding dress codes out there, it’s no wonder many of us have difficulty remembering what they all mean!

 Don’t worry!
-We’re not about to overload your brain with the details of what every wedding dress code means (check out this article if that's what you're looking for).
+We’re not about to overload your brain with the details of what every wedding dress code means.

-Today, we’re talking about one, in particular, one that appears on many a wedding invitation:
+Today, we’re talking about one, in particular, that appears on a lot of wedding invitations:

 Black tie.